 Why consulting services?

-She has also met numerous hearing people who tell her how much they benefit from captions when learning foreign languages or when listening to a speaker that is hard to understand.
+She has also met numerous hearing people who tell her how much they benefit from captions when learning foreign languages, when watching TVin a bar or gym, or when listening to a speaker that is hard to understand.
 Captioning is an important part of multimodal learning and a key to improving literacy.

 How does Sveta communicate with people?